A-Z Index

 Signs and symptoms of COVID-19 in children vary by age of the child and are usually milder compared to adults.

-See NIH Clinical Spectrum of SARS-CoV-2 Infection for a more detailed discussion of COVID-19 clinical signs and symptoms including severity of illness categories.
+See the ISDA Real Time Learning Network for a more detailed discussion of COVID-19 clinical signs and symptoms including severity of illness categories.

 2. Differential Diagnosis: Other agents that cause febrile respiratory illnesses including, but not limited to, influenza viruses, respiratory syncytial virus, parainfluenza viruses, other human coronaviruses, Streptococcus pneumoniae, Legionella species, mycoplasma, and other atypical pneumonia agents.